-"This course includes a short introduction to the study of philosophy and ethics, followed by critical analyses of current issues in health and environmental sciences.
+This course includes a short introduction to the study of philosophy and ethics, followed by critical analyses of current issues in health and environmental sciences.
 Ethical discussions are framed in a solid understanding of the science behind each topic.
 The course will include a variety of formats, including reading and reviewing papers and/or texts, analyzing case studies, and participating in class discussions.
-(Prerequisite: BIO120 and CHE115).
+(Prerequisite: Minimum grade of C- in BIO120 and CHE115).